varshitha711/hclhackathon/readme.md

 We used surrogate keys and hash-based SCD Type-2 to track historical changes for customers and policies.
 Finally, using this DWH, we delivered all required analytical reports (b–f) accurately and efficiently.”**

-This is short, crisp, and perfect for judges.

----

-If you'd like, I can also generate:

-✅ ER Diagram
-✅ Architecture Diagram
-✅ Process Flow Diagram
-✅ Visual PPT for submission
-✅ Viva question bank with answers

 Just tell me!